CS-SI/eodag/README.rst

 Contribute
 ==========

 Have you spotted a typo in our documentation?
-Have you observed an unexpected behaviour while running EODAG?
+Have you observed a bug while running EODAG?
 Do you have a suggestion for a new feature?

 Don't hesitate and open an issue or submit a pull request, contributions are most welcome!